llvm/llvm-archive/llvm-top/README.txt

    svn co http://llvm.org/svn/llvm-project/llvm-top/trunk llvm-top

-Once you've done that, you can then use the following "make" targets to check out the various modules of the project:
+Once you've done that, you can then check out a module (and all its dependencies) with the 'make checkout MODULE=modulename' command.
+For example:

+  make checkout MODULE=llvm-gcc-4.0

+Checks out llvm-gcc (the llvm C/C++/ObjC compiler built with the GCC 4.0 front-end) and all the things it depends on.
+Other modules available
+are:

-make checkout MODULE=llvm       - Checks out the llvm (core) module make checkout MODULE=llvm-gcc   - Checks out the GCC based C/C++/Obj-C compiler make checkout MODULE=test-suite - Checks out the llvm test suite make checkout MODULE=stacker    - Checks out the stacker front end make checkout MODULE=hlvm       - Checks out the High Level Virtual Machine
+  test-suite - The llvm test suite stacker    - The stacker front end (a 'Forth-like' language) hlvm       - High Level Virtual Machine

+You can check out any number of modules.

+Once you check out the modules, use the "make" command to automatically configure and build the projects you checked out.

+...

 Some Other Useful URLS
 ======================